-The exact year when Yatsuhashi was first made is still unknown, but one legend holds that it was first offered in 1689 by a teahouse near the Buddist temple “Shogoin (聖護院)”.
+The year when Yatsuhashi was first made is still unknown, but one legend holds that it was first offered in 1689 by a teahouse near the Buddhist temple “Shogoin (聖護院)”.

-As you can see in the photo above, the package contains 7 small pieces of individually wrapped chocolate.
+As you can see in the photo above, the package contains 7 pieces of individually wrapped chocolate.

-As I mentioned above, in the name, “Nikki (ニッキ)” stands for cinnamon which gives the Tirol chocolate a distinctive fragrant taste that can’t be tasted in other chocolates.
+As I mentioned above, in its name, “Nikki (ニッキ)” stands for cinnamon, which gives this chocolate a distinctive fragrant taste that can’t be tasted in other chocolates.

-The Yatsuhashi, An-Nama is a type of Nama Yatsuhashi filled with “Anko (餡子)” sweet red bean paste.
+The Yatsuhashi An-Nama is a type of Nama Yatsuhashi filled with “Anko (餡子)” sweet red bean paste.